BurhanH/burhanh.github.io/_posts/2020-01-07-helpful-tips.markdown

 Show how to share code:
 todo ->

-I hope this knowledge opens a new horizon for you.
-Feel free to reach me via email, LinkedIn, or Twitter.
+I hope this knowledge opens a new horizon for you. <br>
+Feel free to reach me via email, LinkedIn, or Twitter. <br>
-Thanks for reading and don't stop learning and trying new things!
+Thanks for reading and don't stop learning and trying new things! <br>

 Technology stack and documentation:
  - [Jupyter lab](https://jupyterlab.readthedocs.io/en/stable/)